henry4k/konstrukt/documentation/Packages.md

 --------

 Packages can be mounted and unmounted in the virtual file system.
-Mounted packages are accessible under its basename.
+Mounted packages are accessible under their basename.
 This also prevents that a package is being mounted multiple times.

 E.g. the package `example` is stored on disk under `/usr/share/apoapsis/packages/example.zip`.